mongodb/specifications/source/unified-test-format/unified-test-format.rst

     { $$unsetOrMatches: <anything> }

-This operator can be used anywhere a matched value is expected (including `expectResult <operation_expectResult_>`_).
+This operator can be used anywhere a matched value is expected (including `expectResult <operation_expectResult_>`_), excluding an array element because `Arrays Must Contain the Same Number of Elements`_.
 The test runner MUST assert that the actual value either does not exist or matches the expected value.
 Matching the expected value MUST use the standard rules in `Evaluating Matches`_, which means that it may contain special operators.

 This operator is primarily used to assert driver-optional fields from the CRUD spec (e.g. ``insertedId`` for InsertOneResult, ``writeResult`` for